What study costs and how to fund it

 Some education providers have their own fees-free schemes.
 Check course costs at different education providers before you enrol.

-Ways to pay for your study
+Ways to pay for your study and living costs

 You can pay for study, and related costs, in a range of ways.